Andyuks/TMA_SIPSENTINEL/README.md

 Ths repository contains the code implemented for the SipSentinel program of the TMA subject.

 ## Structure
 - Demo folder: contains the python script for training the ML model and performing threat detection.
+It contains as well "normal" traffic datasets.

 - Discarded lines of work folder: contains discarded approaches for addressing the issue at hand.